-1. Impairment of loans and advan Impairment of loans and advances under IFRS 9 (continued) Key audit matter Key audit matter How the key audit matter was addressed in the audit Stage 3 (Specific) Provisions: • For a sample of exposures determined to be individually impaired, we obtained an understanding of the latest developments in the counterparty's situation and examined management's estimate of future cash flows and checked the resultant provision calculations. • For each exposure in the sample selected, we re-performed the provision calculation by considering the appropriateness of the management assumptions used and where possible benchmarked the provision held to that across the industry.
+1. Impairment of loans and advances under IFRS 9 (continued) Key audit matter How the key audit matter was addressed in the audit Stage 3 (Specific) Provisions: • For a sample of exposures determined to be individually impaired, we obtained an understanding of the latest developments in the counterparty's situation and examined management's estimate of future cash flows and checked the resultant provision calculations. • For each exposure in the sample selected, we re-performed the provision calculation by considering the appropriateness of the management assumptions used and where possible benchmarked the provision held to that across the industry.

-Other information included in the Group's 2021 Annual Report
+Other information included in the Group's 2022 Annual Report

-Other information consists of the information included in the Group's 2021 Annual Report, other than the consolidated financial statements and our auditor's report thereon.
+Other information consists of the information included in the Group's 2022 Annual Report, other than the consolidated financial statements and our auditor's report thereon.
 The Board of Directors is responsible for the other information.
 Prior to the date of this auditor's report, we obtained the Chairman's Statement which will form part of the annual report, and the remaining sections of the annual report are expected to be made available to us after that date.